westofpluto/cannabis-supply-chain/README.md

 ![Class Diagram 1](images/class2.png)

 # Libraries
+I used the web3 library because it is the standard library making it possible to interact with a local or remote Ethereum node.
+The web UI in the project uses the web3 Javascript library implementation to enable us to interact with the deployed supply chain contracts.
-The only library I used was Roles.sol which was the parent class of all the Roles contracts.
+The only other library I used was Roles.sol which was the parent class of all the Roles contracts.
 This was provided in the sample code.
+Note that I did not use IPFS in this project.

 # DAPP Overview